sqlxpert/aws-tag-sched-ops/readme.md

    Footnotes:

      1. <a name="policy-footnote-1"></a>This is an exception, and it makes the policy suitable only for administrative users.
 Never use this policy in any kind of automation.
+     2. <a name="policy-footnote-2"></a>For RDS, No Effect.

-     2. <a name="policy-footnote-2"></a>Operation-enabling tag required.
+     2. <a name="policy-footnote-3"></a>Operation-enabling tag required.
 For example, a user could only add `managed-image-once` if an EC2 instance were already tagged with `managed-image`.

-     3. <a name="policy-footnote-3"></a>For RDS, No Effect.

    Because Deny always takes precendence in IAM, some policy combinations conflict.